-When you embed a page into your site it looks similar to a Facebook post that offers an image and some text.
+When you embed a page on your site it looks similar to a Facebook post that offers an image and some text.
 When you click on the embed it takes you to the entire page that’s hosted by Adobe.

-This won’t be a huge concern for every user, but if you want to keep user’s on your site while offering an enticing one-page add-on, then you’re going to have a hard time doing it with this tool.
+This won’t be a huge concern for every user, but if you want to keep users on your site while offering an enticing one-page add-on, then you’re going to have a hard time doing it with this tool.

 Perhaps, as the market share of this tool grows they’ll add more features that give you complete control over the pages you create.

 It’s worth noting that you can import a Spark Page into Adobe Muse and publish it within a Muse site that you create.

 Once again, the site builder feature of this tool is for a very distinct style of website.
 Specifically, it can help you build a one-page website that your readers can scroll through.

 If all you need is a simple one-page website that offers your readers some basic information in a media-rich manner, then this tool could work.

 But, you’re unable to build out sites that have multiple pages.
 It isn’t a traditional website builder in this sense.
 But, more so caters to quick and simple online projects that only require a single page.

 They also don’t offer the ability to host your site on your own domain, it’s all through Adobe.
 So, this tool doesn’t really give you the power to create a site that will become the foundation of your online efforts or to tweak search engine optimization factors.